The Roman Catholic Church teaches to ask the saints/Mary to pray for us

 In fact, whenever the Bible mentions praying to or speaking with the dead, it is in the context of sorcery, witchcraft, necromancy, and divination—activities the Bible strongly condemns and forbids (Leviticus 20:27; Deuteronomy 18:10-13).

-Paul exhorts the believers to go directly to the throne of God for help “Let us therefore come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need” (Hebrews 4:16).
+The Word of God exhorts the believers to go directly to the throne of God for help “Let us therefore come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need” (Hebrews 4:16).
+Those, who make it a habit to go daily to the throne of grace for a fresh supply of God’s mercy and grace will enter into the “rest” that the He has provided for His people.

 In His service,